Back

 One-time purchase

 This strategy is based on the “pay once, use forever” principle.
-You make your app available only after the customer purchases it, either before or after the download.
+With this business model, you make your app available only after the customer purchases it, either before or after the download.
 This model can generate substantial revenue, but only if you offer unique features that are highly valuable to the user — otherwise they will most probably turn to free alternatives.
 Very common among productivity apps and games.

 In-app purchases

 The app and its basic functionality are free to use, but users can pay to access more advanced features or nice-to-have bonuses.
-The most famous examples of this model are probably games like Clash of Clans or Fortnite — you can play all you want for free, but if you want to progress faster and look cooler, you can buy skins and in-game currency.
+The most famous examples of this model are probably games like Clash of Clans or Fortnite — you can play all you want for free, but if you want to progress faster or get in-game benefits, you can buy skins and in-game currency.
 Very lucrative if applied properly, but is mainly limited to the entertainment segment.

 Subscriptions

 Users can download the app for free, but to enjoy the full range of its features they’ll have to buy a subscription.
-Usually, there are multiple options available: for example, you can subscribe for a month, 6 months, or a year.
+Usually, this business model includes multiple options: for example, you can subscribe for a month, 6 months, or a year.
 To increase conversion, developers often offer trial periods that allow customers to fully experience all the advantages of the product before choosing to commit.

 Talentum, an app we developed a couple years ago, used a subscription-based revenue model.
 Users could order food from their favorite chefs without any paywalls, but there was always an option to upgrade their accounts and unlock the full range of features.